 MSR Guardian Water Purifier

 If you’re looking for a top-of-the-line purifier you can use just as easily on a camping trip as in an apocalypse bunker, then it’s the MSR Guardian.
 This military-grade pump doesn’t just get rid of bacteria and protozoa; it also gets rid of waterborne viruses – making for perhaps the cleanest water you could get.
-It can also filter up to 10,000 gallons of water; is resistant to freezing, heat, impact, and heavy usage; and it is made right here in the USA.
+It can also filter up to 10,000 liters of water; is resistant to freezing, heat, impact, and heavy usage; and it is made right here in the USA.

 Best Survival Foods